 - (a) Completion.
-Within ninety (90) calendar days after completion or termination of the Award, the Recipient agrees to submit: - (1) Its final Federal Financial Report, either electronically or on Federal Financial Report Standard Form 425 (SF-425); - (2) A certification of expenses incurred that implement its Award, the accompanying Underlying Agreement, and any Amendments thereto; and - (3) The necessary audit reports of its Award, the accompanying Underlying Agreement, and any Amendments thereto. - (b) Audit of the Recipient.
+Within one hundred twenty (120) calendar days after completion or termination of the Award, the Recipient agrees to submit; and within ninety (90) calendar days after completion or termination of the Award (or an earlier date as agreed upon by the pass-through entity and subrecipient), the subrecipient agrees to submit to the pass-through entity: - (1) Its final Federal Financial Report, either electronically or on Federal Financial Report Standard Form 425 (SF-425); - A certification of expenses incurred that implement its Award, the accompanying Underlying Agreement, and any Amendments thereto; and - (3) The necessary audit reports of its Award, the accompanying Underlying Agreement, and any Amendments thereto. - (b) Audit of the Recipient.
 Except as the Federal Government determines otherwise in writing, the Recipient agrees that: - (1) Audits Required.
 It must obtain the following audits: - (i) Annual "Single Audit."
-A financial and compliance audit consistent with the requirements of the Single Audit Act Amendments of 1996, 31 U.S.C. § 7501 et seq., and applicable U.S. DOT "Single Audit" requirements of 2 C.F.R. part 1201, which incorporate by reference 2 C.F.R. part 200, for each Award, the accompanying Underlying Agreement, and any Amendments to any Underlying Agreement; and

-- (ii) Other Audits.
+A financial and compliance audit consistent with the requirements of the Single Audit Act Amendments of 1996, 31 U.S.C. § 7501, et seq., and applicable U.S. DOT "Single Audit" requirements of 2 CFR Part 1201, which incorporate by reference 2 CFR Part 200, for each Award, the accompanying Underlying Agreement, and any Amendments to any Underlying Agreement; and - (ii) Other Audits.
 Other audits the Federal Government may require. - (2) Auditing Standards.
-It must comply with the "Audit Requirements" of 2 C.F.R. part 200, subpart F, and conform to U.S. Government Accountability Office (U.S. GAO) "Government Auditing Standards" in the conduct of audits of its Award, the accompanying Underlying Agreement, and any Amendments thereto. - (3) Costs of Audits.
-The audit costs for the administration and management of the Award, the accompanying Underlying Agreement, and any Amendments to any Underlying Agreement are allowable to the extent authorized by the cost principles of 49 C.F.R. part 1201, which incorporate by reference 2 C.F.R. part 200. - (c) Amounts Owed to the Federal Government.
+It must comply with the "Audit Requirements" of 2 CFR Part 200, subpart F, and conform to U.S. Government Accountability Office (U.S. GAO) "Government Auditing Standards" in the conduct of audits of its Award, the accompanying Underlying Agreement, and any Amendments thereto. - (3) Costs of Audits.
+The audit costs for the administration and management of the Award, the accompanying Underlying Agreement, and any Amendments to any Underlying Agreement are allowable to the extent authorized by the cost principles of 49 CFR Part 1201, which incorporate by reference 2 CFR Part 200

+- (c) Amounts Owed to the Federal Government.
 The Recipient agrees to return to the Federal Government any excess federal payments it receives for disallowed costs, and the Federal Government's proportionate part of any amounts it recovers from third parties or other sources, including refunds due and amounts recovered from third parties or other sources, interest assessed, penalties, and administrative charges. - (d) Closeout.
 The Recipient agrees that closeout of the Award occurs when FTA notifies the Recipient that the Award is closed, and approves the final federal payment, or acknowledges receipt of the proper refund.
 Closeout of the Award does not alter the Recipient's audit responsibilities and does not invalidate any continuing requirements of applicable federal law, regulations, or requirements, this Master Agreement or the Underlying Agreement.